pulumi/pulumi-hugo/themes/default/content/docs/intro/console/projects-and-stacks.md

 ## Stack Permissions

-The Pulumi Console provides fine-grained access controls for stacks.
+The Pulumi Service provides fine-grained access controls for stacks.
 Stack permissions are based on the member's role within the organization, and on their team membership.
 Additionally, any member who creates a stack is granted admin permissions on that stack.